Think all jib cranes are the same? As this case study proves, using the right jib crane mounting style can affect your bottom line.

 We were recently contacted by a customer planning a new production space.
 They purchased a 10-Ton freestanding bridge crane system with a 120’ long runway.
 To expand the workable area, the customer asked for two jib cranes on one side, each 2-Ton capacity with a 15’ span and an electric chain hoist.

-Mast type jib cranes are really a hybrid of floor mounted and ceiling mounted jibs, with connections to both the floor or foundation and the ceiling structure of the facility.
+Mast type jib cranes are really a hybrid of Floor Mounted and Ceiling Mounted jibs, with connections to both the floor or foundation and the ceiling structure of the facility.
 This helps to better distribute the thrust and the pull of the load and reduce stress on the overall structure of the facility.
-While mast style jibs typically costs more than the wall-mounted style, they can help to reduce costs of the support beams in newly constructed facilities or meet a necessity when existing structures simply can’t support the force required.
+While Mast style jibs typically cost more than the Wall mounted style, they can help to reduce costs of the support beams in newly constructed facilities or meet a necessity when existing structures simply can’t support the force required.

-For this application, the 10-Ton crane column was going to have a poured reinforced foundation with imbedded connection bolts.
-For the mast type jib, the foundation was extended another 18 inches, and anchor bolts were added for the bottom jib fitting.
-The best part of this design was for the same capacity, span, height, under boom, and the same hook coverage, the upper loading on the column was reduced by 75%.
+By using a Mast Type jib crane, the customer got jib crane coverage along the outside of one runway with significant cost savings on the overall project.
+While the 10-Ton crane column required a poured, reinforced foundation with imbedded connection bolts, this foundation was simply extended another 18 inches for the Mast type jib.
+The best part of this design was for the same capacity, span, height under boom, and the same hook coverage, the upper loading on the column was reduced by 75%.
 While the mast type jib crane cost the customer about 40% more than the full cantilever jib, this extra cost was quickly overshadowed by the cost savings in the design of the steel column.
-In the end, the customer got what they needed: jib crane coverage along the outside of one runway with a significant cost savings for the overall project.

 With nearly 50 years in the business, Shupper-Brickle Equipment offers a sound knowledge of overhead material handling.
 We provide jibs, gantry cranes, and workstation cranes by Gorbel and Spanco.
 Contact us for a free assessment to help you find the right equipment for your application.